50 Super Fun Summer Bucket List Activities to Inspire an Unforgettable Summer 2024 (+ a Printable!)

 18. Go to the Zoo

-Brookfield Zoo is our favorite zoo to explore in the summer, but there are many other options nearby, too!
-Cosley Zoo in Wheaton isn’t as big, and Phillips Park Zoo in Aurora is free.
+Brookfield Zoo Chicago is our favorite zoo to explore in the summer, but there are many other options nearby, too!
+Cosley Zoo in Wheaton isn’t as big, which makes it great for little ones, and Phillips Park Zoo in Aurora is free.
+We’re also excited to check out the new Lords Park Zoo in Elgin, which just opened!

 19. Explore Cantigny Park in Wheaton

-This free park has gardens, trails, a playground, museum, and a tank park.
-Tip: parking rates are increasing this summer, but parking is free the first Wednesday of the month.
+This free park has gardens, trails, a playground, museum, and a tank park where kids can climb up on the tanks.
+Tip: Parking rates are increasing this summer, but parking is free the first Wednesday of the month when you register online in advance.

 20. Enjoy a Day at a Museum